For which grades did you attend Pardes? What year did you graduate from Pardes?

 We’d love an update on your life after Pardes.
 Where did you continue your education?
 Please let us know about classes, majors, future education plans, etc.

-I am currently a senior at Chaparral High School, where I have taken all honors and AP classes since freshman year.
-I am very excited to be attending Vanderbilt University next year.
+I graduated from Chaparral High School in 2019, where I took all honors and AP classes since freshman year.
+I currently attend Vanderbilt University.